Skip to main content

 • your baby has a corrected age of 7 months and is not showing signs that they are ready to start solid foods

-What solid foods to give your premature baby
+Solid foods to give your baby

 Premature babies usually have smaller tummies.
 They need to eat small amounts of nutritious foods often.